 I am here to understand and respond to your individual needs.
 Counselling is about listening to you with empathy and without judgement.
 It is your choice which path you take.
 I appreciate that time and cost is a factor when making the decision to have counselling.
 This is why I adopt a contractual approach to address what you wish to explore, within the scope of your individual resources.

 Bereavement, grief and loss

 Low self-esteem and self-confidence

-Negative and obsessional thinking
+Negative and obsessional thinking and behaviors

 Feelings of being stuck, confused and out of touch with one’s emotions.

 People come to therapy for many reasons including anxiety, loss, anger or low confidence.
 Others may be experiencing relationship difficulties, or wish to better understand themselves and why they think, feel and behave as they do.

 Not everybody who comes for counselling has a specific problem.
 Sometimes people want to explore a general feeling that their lives are not quite right; to develop a purpose, and to learn how to make conscious and more authentic choices and decisions for themselves.

 You may wish to engage in a short term piece of counselling or on a longer, more in-depth presenting issue.
 Regularity is important and appointments are provided weekly.
 Please note that the amount of time required and the depth of change will depend on the circumstances you have encountered.